 Note

 The file output from make might have a different suffix: .a for a static library archive, .so for a shared library, .o for object files (these file extensions are the same as gcc would use for the different types).
-Irrespective of the file extension, these files contain something that emcc can compile into the final JavaScript + WebAssembly (typically the contents will be wasm object files, but if you build with LTO then they will contain LLVM bitcode).
+Irrespective of the file extension, these files contain something that emcc can compile into the final JavaScript + WebAssembly (typically the contents will be Wasm object files, but if you build with LTO then they will contain LLVM bitcode).

 Note